Pathic MR

 • • Role-playing exercises feel artificial

-• • Theoretical discussions don't create emotional memory
+• • Theoretical discussions do not create emotional memory

 - Stakeholder Research